Athletic Training (AT)

 Fall Only.

 Exercise science topics relevant to the practice of athletic training are presented in this course.
-Topics covered will include exercise physiology, clinical kinesiology and biomechanics, motor development and learning, and motor control.
+Topics covered will include material and tissue mechanics, biomechanics of clinical assessment, motor control, metabolism, energy systems, nutrition, biometrics, and physiological monitoring systems.

 AT 700.
 Evidence Based Practice I. 3 Credits.

 Introduction to the concepts of integrating the best available evidence, clinical expertise, and the needs of the patient to maximize patient outcomes.
-Topics include: development of clinical questions, statistical procedures, diagnostic accuracy, use of outcome measures, epidemiology, and patient reported outcome research.
+Topics include: development of clinical questions, use of diagnostic accuracy measures, disablement models, epidemiology, healthcare informatics, and patient reported outcome research.

 P: AT 601, or permission of instructor